rwang14/implant/README.md

 devtools::install_github("rwang14/implant")

 Note: Installation:
 1. For Windows users, Please install Rtools before installing the package.
-Please use the following link and follow its instruction to install Rtools and put the location of the Rtools on the PATH.
+Please use the following link and follow its instruction to install Rtools by clicking the link.
+Note that you should put the location of the Rtools on the PATH follow the instruction.
 See details by clicking the link: https://cran.r-project.org/bin/windows/Rtools/
+In summary:
+1. Install Rtools40
+2.Run:
+writeLines('PATH="${RTOOLS40_HOME}\\usr\\bin;${PATH}"', con = "~/.Renviron")
+in R
-Restart your R and download the package implant.
+3. Restart R
+4. install.packages("devtools")
+5. library(devtools)
+6. devtools::install_github("rwang14/implant")
+7. library(devtools)

 2. For Mac users, please install Xcode before installing the package.
 Please download Xcode from: https://developer.apple.com/xcode/resources/